 What is creatinine?

 Creatinine is a waste product of creatine, a compound that provides energy to the muscles and helps improve performance.
-Creatine is one of the most researched compounds that’s often taken in supplement form by athletes, or people with neuromuscular and heart conditions.
-However, most creatine comes from the diet through seafood and red meat.
+Creatine is one of the most researched compounds that’s often taken in supplement form by athletes or people with neuromuscular and heart conditions.
+However, most creatine comes from a diet of seafood and red meat.
 The liver and kidneys can also produce up to 1 gram of creatine, about half of the recommended daily amount for healthy individuals.
 Creatine is transported through the blood to be used by parts of the body that require a lot of energy, such as muscles and the brain.

 As your muscles use energy, the tissue that produces energy in the form of adenosine triphosphate (ATP) starts to break down.
 The breakdown of muscle tissue causes creatinine to be released into the bloodstream.
 The kidneys filter creatinine and other waste products out of your blood and are then expelled from the body in urine.

 The more muscle someone has, the more creatinine they produce.
 Men typically have higher creatinine levels than women since women have less muscle than men on average.
 Creatinine levels may also decrease with age or due to illness.

 What to know about Creatinine levels?

 Creatinine level varies based on factors like age, sex, race, and body size and depending on the test type.
 Creatinine can be measured either through a blood test or a urine test.
 Both tests allow your doctor to:

 - Make a diagnosis if you are showing signs or symptoms of kidney disease

 - Screen for kidney disease if you have risk factors such as diabetes or high blood pressure